-For a while now I have been wondering as to whether the diagnosis of mental illness is helpful.
+During my training to be a therapist I started to question whether the diagnosis of mental illness is helpful.
 I have mixed feeling around this so I thought I would put some of my thoughts into a blog.

 I frequently find that people who have been given such a diagnosis are actually having perfectly natural reactions to events that have occurred at some point in their lives.
 Diagnosis can open up access to help and services, yet at the same time it can lead to people being over diagnosed, heavily medicated, stigmatised and feeling as if there is something wrong with them.

 Psychological diagnosis’ are usually made from a book called the Diagnostic and Statistical Manual (DSM).
 The DSM appears to have been thrown together with very little scientific research.
 Despite it being in its fifth edition there still remains a lot of controversy around it.
 See the article on Psychology Todays website for more information on this by clicking here.

 When someone tells me that they suffer with a psychological illness, such as anxiety or depression, this does not give me a lot of information.
 According the the DMS depression could include sleeping too much or not sleeping enough, talking & moving slowly or talking & moving quickly.
 These things are polar opposites to each other, yet according the the DSM it is all part of the same condition.
 So when someone says to me that they are depressed, or suffering with some other diagnosis, what I am really interested in knowing is what depression means to that individual, how they experience it and what happened or is happening in their life to cause them to feel this way.